day8/re-frame/README.md

 axe of my family?
 And because it has changed gently over time, it is still a pretty good axe, y'know.
 Pretty good.

-Terry Pratchett, The Fifth Elephant, obviously referring to the flow of derived values in reactive programming.
+-- Terry Pratchett, The Fifth Elephant, obviously alluding to the flow of derived values in reactive programming.

 ## Status